lorin/booknotes/Complexity-and-Postmodernism.md

 quite tight.
 THe fact that there are many narrative paths to follow, even between two specific points, does not imply that anything goes.
-All nartatives are subject to some form of constraint, and some paths are ruled out All paths shar ethe charactestirics of ocnteingency and provisionality.
+All nartatives are subject to some form of constraint, and some paths are ruled out.
+All paths share the charactestirics of ocnteingency and provisionality.

 ### Lorin's comments